Overview

 sys.exec

-Disown will run the process in the background disowned from the agent.
-This is done through double forking and only works on *nix systems.
+On *nix systems disown will run the process in the background disowned from the agent.
+This is done through double forking.

 sys.exec("/bin/bash",["-c", "whoami"])